trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 model_name = "tiiuae/falcon-7b-instruct"
 ```

-N.B. many models have an "instruct" version, which is well suited for instruction-based prompts.
+> N.B. many models have an "instruct" version, which is well suited for instruction-based prompts.
+Instead of simply generating text to complete or resolve the given prompt, instruct based models are trained through reward modeling and reinforcement learning to generate text that trys to be helpful and solve the instruction given in the prompt.
+> For example you may prompt this type of models like so:
+> ```
+> prompt = "Write a poem about genrative AI"
+> ```

 A list of all available models can be found [here](https://huggingface.co/transformers/pretrained_models.html).
 At the time of this writing, there are over 290,000 models available.
 Generative AI models are quickly becoming a major contributor to the open-source community.